What bunnies are available or is a specific bunny available?

 The short answer is: Any two (or more) of the babies would do well together.

 The long answer is: We raise all of our babies to be well rounded and well socialized.
 This process on our end is pretty extensive and starts at birth until they are adopted!
 Our babies are with their mama's until they are no longer nursing and 1-2 weeks thereafter, depending on the mama.
 Once our litters are weaned we graduate all the babies to our very large baby play area.
 This is where they will be until they are adopted.
 We do not separate breeds.
 We do this specifically because some people want different breeds of bonded babies.
-Like one Lionhead and one Holland Lop.
+Like one Teddywidder and one Holland Lop.
 Or two Holland Lops and one Mini Plush Lop.
 This allows our adopters the freedom to choose any two (or more) babies that will transition to their new homes easily and be bonded.

 Our adult bunnies may or may not do well bonding with a companion.
 As they're more establish and mature.
 We routinely do social checks with our adult bunnies and so when we retire or adopt out one of our older bunnies we have a pretty good idea if they could be partnered with another bunny companion.
 This information will be specifically stated in their individual listing information.

 The long answer is: We raise all of our babies to be well rounded and well socialized.
 This process on our end is pretty extensive and starts at birth until they are adopted!
 Our babies are with their mama's until they are no longer nursing and 1-2 weeks thereafter, depending on the mama.
 Once our litters are weaned we graduate all the babies to our very large baby play area.
 This is where they will be until they are adopted.
 We do not separate breeds.
 We do this specifically because some people want different breeds of bonded babies.
-Like one Lionhead and one Holland Lop.
+Like one Teddywidder and one Holland Lop.
 Or two Holland Lops and one Mini Plush Lop.
 This allows our adopters the freedom to choose any two (or more) babies that will transition to their new homes easily and be bonded.

 Our adult bunnies may or may not do well bonding with a companion.
 As they're more establish and mature.
 We routinely do social checks with our adult bunnies and so when we retire or adopt out one of our older bunnies we have a pretty good idea if they could be partnered with another bunny companion.
 This information will be specifically stated in their individual listing information.